Vicente Gerbasi

 Vicente Gerbasi (June 2, 1913 in Canaobo, Carabobo – December 28, 1992 in Caracas) was a representative poet of Venezuelan 20th century.

 Biography

-Vicente Gerbasi was born in Canoabo, a small city in Carabobo in Northern Venezuela as child of Italian immigrants.
+Vicente Gerbasi was born in Canoabo, a small city in Carabobo in Northern Venezuela as a child of Italian immigrants.
 He was part of the "Grupo Viernes", and published many books of poetry; in later years, many were published by Monte Ávila Editores.

 Gerbasi was also ambassador of Venezuela for many years: Haiti (1959), Israel (1960–1964), Denmark and Norway, Poland (1969–1971).

 He received an honorary doctorate from the University of Carabobo in 1984.
 In 1986 Biblioteca Ayacucho published his Obra Poética.